openstack-archive/tripleo-docs/doc/source/install/basic_deployment/basic_deployment_cli.rst

        https://images.rdoproject.org/master which offers images from both the CentOS Build System (cbs) and RDO Trunk (called rdo_trunk or delorean).
        However this mirror is slow so if you experience slow download speeds you should skip to building the images instead.
-If you require older versions specify the upstream openstack release for "master".

        The image files required are::